 Creating a schedule for yourself is important so that we can avoid overtraining and give some shape to the weeks ahead.
 Choose days and times for home training that you know will fit into your existing schedule.
 If you enjoy doing exercise before you settle down to work, good for you!
 If you like dancing at 3am in your bedroom, that’s great too (though this might not be the best for your circadian rhythm, but hey if works for you!).

 This might be obvious, but I’m going to say it anyway.
 Always warm up at the start of each session and have a cool down stretch at the end.
-Don’t forget I have thorough warm up and cool down follow-along videos available to stream over on my Patreon page!
+Don’t forget I have thorough warm up and cool down follow-along videos available to stream over on my on-demad tutorials page!
 After your warm up, move onto some conditioning moves (pull-up crunches anyone?) or some simple movements to get your pole warmed up (if you have a pole) as well as your body and mind.

 Training tricks at home:

 If you’re training pole dance tricks, now is the perfect time to refine and polish the ones that you already know.
 I always tell our members at IPDA, “You can never get too good at the basics!”.
 This is a great opportunity to check in with your form when it comes to your favourite tricks (on both sides).
 Are there any bad habits that need to be addressed?
 Are there moments that you are rushing through?
 Are there opportunities for extension and maximising the shapes?

 If you’re training tricks that you’ve not fully mastered yet, please don’t be shy in asking for help!
 Have someone at home spot you and, if you can, show them a photo / video of the movement you’re working on and explain clearly where they need to spot you, so that they know what to expect and how to mind you.
 If you’re unsure of the in’s and out’s of the move, ask the instructor who taught it to you!
 They will set you on the right path again and they’ll be glad that you asked them for help.